infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 As we described in [this chapter](blocks), if we don't support something natively from the core or you can't find it in this documentation, you can always use it in the normal native way from the [WordPress documentation](https://developer.wordpress.org/block-editor/tutorials/block-tutorial/).
 Also, if you think we are missing something, please open a [pull request](https://github.com/infinum/eightshift-frontend-libs/pulls) or an [issue](https://github.com/infinum/eightshift-frontend-libs/issues) on our GitHub repository.

 ### Why is this my blocks folder called `custom` and not `blocks` for example?

+### In global manifest you have key called `“customBlocksName”: “eightshift-block”,`, can I change this to `my-project-name-block`?